 Wesley is both a student ministry center and a United Methodist Congregation.
 It is an open and diverse community that welcomes everyone.

 Opportunities for Service

 Wesley puts a special emphasis on service and social action.
-That means we’re packed with volunteer opportunities that will help you serve your community.
+That means we’ve got lots of volunteer opportunities that offer you the chance to serve your community.
 Wesley is home to Wesley Pantry, with weekly locations at both Wesley and Parkland College; Illini Fighting Hunger, a student-led hunger-fighting organization; a vibrant Social Action Ministry which coordinates participation in the annual CROP Walk; a volunteer-run coffeehouse that serves fair-trade coffee and supports our efforts to fight hunger; a Spring Break mission trip; a diverse set of programs for international students and visiting scholars; and much more!

 Opportunities for Fellowship and Growth

 In addition to worship opportunities, Wesley offers an array of small group opportunities for study and fellowship.
 Everyone is invited to participate in our many Bible studies, classes and book groups, United Methodist Women, and studies for graduate and undergraduate students.
 For small group study opportunities click here; click here for information about Wesley Student Center study opportunities.

 Opportunities for Worship and Exploration